virtualstaticvoid/heroku-docker-r/README.md

 #### Multi-Language Applications

-For applications which use another language, such as Python or Java, to interface with R, the `container` stack gives you much more flexibility and control over the environment.
+For applications which use another language, such as Python or Java, to interface with R, the `container` stack gives you much more flexibility and control over the environment, however the onus is now on the developer to configure the language stack within the docker container instead of with mulitple buildpacks.

 This is out of the scope for this document, since there are too many permutations possible, however some [examples][examples] are provided to help you get the idea.